Sahulinkan7/Django_practice_repo/README.md

 # Project 6
  It covers templates inside application and templates at project level as well. templates folder available both in application and project level.

+# Project 7
+ This project is about the static files inside root project directory. static folders consists of css files, javascripts files and images.